shellscape/shellscape.github.io/_posts/2017-04-24-signal-to-bug-ratio.md

 The idea is dead simple.
 Sprinkle `bananas.signal.debug(...)` all over, anywhere, go bananas!
 It won't output to the console until explicitly enabled.
-That can be done in two ways, but adding `?debug=true` to the URI and refreshing, or by calling `bananas.signal.enable()` in the console before executing an action on the page that will trigger a Signal event.
+That can be done in two ways; by adding `?debug=true` to the URI and refreshing, or by calling `bananas.signal.enable()` in the console before executing an action on the page that will trigger a Signal event.